rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ### 2.2.2 Paperwork<a href="#anchor1"><sup>1</sup></a>

 No collection material may be cataloged or accessioned until the appropriate paperwork has been received.
-All paperwork should be transferred to the Acquisitions Assistant.
+All original paperwork should be transferred to the Acquisitions Assistant.

 **Managing Paperwork in Box**